rfo909/CFT/doc/Doc.md

-CFT has been routinely used on Linux and Windows, and easily integrates with external commands on both.
+CFT has been routinely used on Linux and Windows, and easily integrates with external commands on both, particularly PowerShell.
 It should run everywhere that supports Java.

-Development has been going on since May 2018, and was assigned v1.0 as robustness and error handling had reached a certain level, maturing enough to be made open source on github.
-It started out purely as an interactive tool, with emphasis on terse syntax, since all code was entered via the command line.
+Development has been going on since May 2018, and v1.0 marked a certain level of robustness and error handling, being mature enough to be made open source on github.
+It started out purely as an interactive tool, with emphasis on compact syntax, since all code was entered via the command line.
 After a while it evolved into editing the savefiles, or "script files".

 Functionality has been driven partially by needs and partially by what's fun to implement.

+# What CFT is not

+CFT does not allow classes or objects apart from those predefined.
+That would increase complexity a lot, be harder to implement (scope rules, inheritance etc), and is not what I needed.

+CFT is meant for simple automation tasks, like moving files, searching and running external programs.
+It has the feel of a "toy language", with some particularly strange features, including being stack based, but supporting normal "2+3*5" expressions.

+Writing big functions is certainly possible.
+Letting scripts call each other is also both supported and used.
+But writing complex applications is not the intention behind this app.

+Also, doing GUI or doing networking other than what you get with curl and other external programs, is not what CFT is about.
+In this respect, CFT is a shell, it depends on other programs.

+Finally, CFT is also not a full shell.
+You will need regular shells for all kinds of interactive commands.
+CFT does not have autocomplete, in fact its input is line based.

+## So what is it for?

+Commands like "ls" and "cd" exist, with globbing, as well as "more" and "edit" (which opens a file in an editor), but they are not meant for moving around the directory tree doing much.
+Rather they are for locating files and directories, for which you then build code.

+Everything in CFT is functions, and defining your own is super easy, and **this is the point of CFT**.

+That
+**even automation can be simple**, with functions calling other functions.
+Once some function is tested, it can do the boring stuff for you:

+-  copying files

+-  searching source code and logs

+-  deploying jar files to test environments

+-  generate netplan config files

+-  automate git and powershell and other things that require you to type too much

+... and so on.

 # CFT as a shell